Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 The `pox_address` property is the PoX contract's internal representation of the reward BTC address.
 :::

-To display the unlocking time, you need to use the `firstRewardCycle` and the `lockPeriod` fields.
+You must use the `firstRewardCycle` and the `lockPeriod` fields to display the unlocking time.

-**Congratulations!** With the completion of this step, you successfully learnt how to ...
+**Congratulations!** With the completion of this step, you successfully learned how to ...

 - Generate Stacks accounts
 - Display stacking info